0x4447-office/0x4447_webpage_documentation/docs/vpn/1.1.0/README.md

 ## The First Boot

-The first boot will be slower then what you are used to.
-This is due to all the certificate that we need to generate for the VPN.
-Since at boot time there isn't much going on in the system, this process can take few minutes longer then usual.
+The boot time of our product will be slower then if you started an instance from a clean AMI, this is due to our custom code that needs to be executed in order to prepare the product for you.
+This process can take few minutes longer then usual.

-## Connecting to the server
+## Connecting to the Server

-Get its IP and connect to the instance over SSH using the selected key at deployment time using the user `ec2-user`.
+If you need to connect to the server: get it's IP, connect to the instance over SSH with the username `ec2-user`, while using the private key you selected at deployment time.
+If sucesfully connected, you should be greeted with a custom MOTD detailing the product information.

 ## User Management